During and after menopause, many significant and often unwelcome changes happen in a woman’s body.

 Symptoms of these changes can include hot flashes, a deeper voice, mood swings and even more facial hair.
 They also include vaginal dryness.
 A third of all women experience vaginal dryness at this time in their life, making it common, albeit uncomfortable, reality.
 There are various causes that are thought to trigger the condition and though many people dismiss it as a minor discomfort, vaginal dryness can have a significant impact on your life, particularly your sex life.

 The good news is that there are a number of medications, treatments and therapies that can help women deal with vaginal dryness.
-We’re going to look at these, as well as examine why you might be suffering with the condition, which is a necessary step in beginning your treatment.
+We’re going to look at these, as well as examine why you might be suffering from the condition, which is a necessary step in beginning your treatment.

 Causes of Vaginal Dryness